 - Devise ways of improving traffic safety and preventing accidents

-- Researching perceptions and attitude towards public transport
+- Researching perceptions and attitudes towards public transport

 Vocational psychologists are similar to career counselors.
-If you’re interested in helping others discover what it is that they want to do in their life, this could be the job for you.
-Typical task might include:
+This could be your job if you’re interested in helping others discover what they want to do.
+Typical tasks might include: